smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Database Normalization/Handbook/Part 2 Determine Super Keys.md

 |   12 | SuperKeys4_Final        | `UPDATE` | For all super keys, update the `NonPrimeAttributes` column in the `SuperKeys4_Final`table.              |

 A **candidate key** is a minimal set of attributes (or columns) that can uniquely identify each tuple (or row) in a relation (or table) without redundancy.
 In other words, a **candidate key** is a combination of one or more attributes that uniquely identifies each tuple in the relation.
-A relation can have multiple **candidate keys**, but one of them (usually the mimimal super key) is promoted to be the primary key of the relation.
+A relation can have multiple **candidate keys**, but one of them (usually the minimal super key) is promoted to be the primary key of the relation.

 ### Example Output